pancakeswap/pancake-info-api/documentation.md

 ## `/trades/:pair`

-Returns all swaps in the last 24 hours for the given PancakeSwap V2 pair.
+Returns all swaps in the last 24 hours for the given PancakeSwap pair.
-Results are edge cached for 15 minutes.

 The pair address is the address of the two tokens in either order.
 The first address is considered the base in the response.

-Note because PancakeSwap V2 supports flash swaps and borrowing of both tokens in a pair, you may wish to exclude these trade types (types `"???"` and `"borrow-both"`).

 ### URL Parameters